pavankomarina/cautious-barnacle/README.md

 # Concurrency in Python
-This repository contains working examples of multithreading and multiprocessing libraries in python
+This repository contains working examples of multithreading and multiprocessing libraries in python.

 Before going through the code, lets first understand what is concurrency and parallelism